-Cocos Island was declared a National Park in 1978 and became a UNESCO World Heritage Site in 1997.
+Coco Island was declared a National Park and conservation area in 1978 and became a UNESCO World Heritage Site in 1997.
 It is located about 550 km from the Pacific Coast and takes roughly 36 hours to reach.
 The fantastical atmosphere made Isla del Coco the island double for Isla Nublar in the Jurassic Park movies.
 For the tourists, it can prove a worthy competitor for the famous Galapagos Islands.
 This is not a trip for amateurs!
 It is a favorite amongst the serious scuba divers.

 Costa Rica’s Galapagos Islands

 Don’t just visit the island to explore the deeps.
 The island itself is a stunning, thick jungle filled with life.
 The climate is fill on tropical so prepare for very hot and very humid weather.
 For the birders, there are seven species of land bird, but there are up to seventy-four species of visiting marine birds including the endemic Isla del Coco Finch, Isla del Coco Cuckoo, and the Cocos Island Flycatcher.
 The most stunning of them all must be the Espiritu Santo, or White Tern.
 A beautiful small white bird that does not seem to mind flying right above people’s heads.

 The island features some incredible waterfalls and exudes a real feral and Jurassic charm.
 From massive cliffs to subterranean caverns, Cocos Island is a photographer’s dream and a haven for those looking to explore a piece of something that feels unspoiled.